Accredited Training

 Accredited Qualification Content

-This bespoke, comprehensive two- day certificate course has been put together to support EDI Leads or those with a responsibility or looking to take on a responsibility with EDI.
+This bespoke, comprehensive three-day certificate course has been put together to support EDI Leads or those with a responsibility or looking to take on a responsibility with EDI.

 Participants will receive high-quality training and support from a range of experts to further develop the skills and confidence needed to establish, embed, and sustain equity, diversity and inclusion work in their setting.
 Throughout the two days there will be opportunities to meet, collaborate and discuss with other participants and to learn from case studies and good practice from other schools.